 Below we describe the treatment planning as well as the surgical and non-surgical treatment modalities that will be utilized in treating your gum disease and restoring periodontal health.

-Below we describe both surgical and non-surgical periodontal therapy and the care that your teeth will need after removing the bacteria that are at the root of your disease.
-If you have any questions regarding the care described here, or if you would like to schedule a consultation with Dr. Gluck to explore your options, please call us at (973) 276-7926.
+If you have any questions regarding the care described here, or if you would like to schedule a consultation with Dr. Gluck to explore your options, please call us at:

-Dr. Gluck's office is equipped with state of the art radiographic technology.
-In addition to digital-rays for intra-oral diagnosis, the office also has 3-D (cone/beam) technology.
-This allows a comprehensive evaluation of the length and width of the jaw bone and allows safer and more accurate implant placement.
+Our office is equipped with state of the art radiographic digital technology.
+In addition to digital x-rays for intra-oral diagnosis, the office also has 3-D (CBCT - Cone Beam) technology.
+This provides a comprehensive evaluation of the length and width of the jaw bone which allows for pre-surgical planning, resulting in safer and more accurate implant placement.

 Periodontal Non-Surgical Therapy

-Periodontal Surgical Therapy Deep periodontal pockets may not completely heal after scaling and root planing.
-Surgery may be needed to decrease the deep gum pockets, remove inflamed tissue and reduce damage to the bone supporting the teeth.
+Deep periodontal pockets may not completely heal after scaling and root planing due to the depth of the bacteria along the root surface making it inaccessible to remove.
+Surgery may be needed to access and debride the residual bacteria deep in the periodontal "pocket" which will result in: a decrease in the depth of the gum pocket, removal of inflamed tissue, and a reduction in damage to the bone supporting the teeth.

 Surgery allows Dr. Gluck to access hard-to-reach areas under the gum and along roots where plaque and calculus have accumulated.

 Wherever possible, the ultimate goal of surgery is to perform bone regeneration.
 In this procedure either human (cadaver), cow (bovine) or synthetic bone is placed adjacent to the tooth in order to provide additional support.
 These procedures involve making a small incision between the tooth and gum in order to obtain access to the diseased root and bone.
 The area is meticulously cleaned and medicated and then the appropriate regenerative material is applied.